GG Allin: Mid-period and more extreme live performances

-By the mid-to-late 1980s, Allin was an alcoholic and generally abused any drugs provided to him.

-Allin first defecated onstage in 1985 at a show in Peoria, Illinois.
+Allin first defecated onstage in 1985 at a show at the Creve Coeur, Illinois VFW building near Peoria.
 According to fellow performer Bloody Mess, "I was with him when he bought the Ex-Lax.
 Unfortunately, he ate it hours before the show, so he constantly had to hold it in or he would've shit before he got onstage ...
 After he shit onstage, complete chaos broke out in the hall ...
-All of the old men in charge of the hall went fucking NUTS!..
-Hundreds of confused punk kids were flipping out, running out the door, because the smell was INCREDIBLE."
+All of the old men in charge of the hall went fucking nuts!..
+Hundreds of confused punk kids were flipping out, running out the door, because the smell was incredible."
 Defecation became a regular part of his stage act.

 Allin idolized country music legend Hank Williams and saw himself as a kindred spirit.
 Both were relative loners and outsiders, both were habitual users of intoxicants, both lived with few (if any) possessions, and both traveled the country relentlessly.
 Allin's acoustic output, documented on the EP The Troubled Troubador, was heavily influenced by Williams.
 He recorded his own rewrites of Hank Williams Jr.'s "Family Tradition" and David Allan Coe's "Longhaired Redneck", calling his own versions "Scumfuc Tradition" and "Outlaw Scumfuc", respectively.
 Later, Allin also released another country album, Carnival of Excess, his most refined set of recordings.

-During this period, Allin also began performing many spoken word pieces.
-Video footage of these is available but rare.
-Unwilling to seek steady employment, Allin supported himself by selling his own records.
-Allin was also fascinated with serial killers.
-He wrote to and visited John Wayne Gacy in prison a number of times, and Gacy painted a portrait of Allin, which became the album cover to the soundtrack of the film Hated: GG Allin and the Murder Junkies.